madehong/bert-finetune/README.md

 ## Simplified Codes for fine-tuning Bert on varients of tasks
-  Many codes are too complex to understand easily.
+​    Many codes are too complex to understand easily.
 This project aims to show the procedure of finetuning Bert and solve other task easily!

 ## Support Task Type:
 1. Sentence-level classification including single sentence classification and sentence pair classification tasks.
-   		E.g. Sentiment Analysis, SNLI and  etc
+   		E.g. Sentiment Analysis, SNLI and  etc.
 2. Token-level classification (sequence labeling task) E.g. NER, POS and etc.
 3. Span extraction task.
 (To do)